Ebanflo42/Persistence/README.md

 3) Implement construction of the alpha-complex (sub-complex of the Delaunay triangulation where the vertices of every simplex are within a certain distance).

+`Matrix.hs`:

+1) This module ought to be completely rewritten for the sake of performance.

 See each of the files for an overview of its inner-workings.